 Acid-based cleaners are used to remove inorganic deposits such as scaling.
 In concentrated form in drains they can dissolve hairs, toilet paper, grease.
 Some chemicals used to clean carpets, vinyl, tiles, are acidic ranging from 3-6PH.
 They require neutralising after use to avoid surface damage.

 Traditional acids are Hydrofluoric, Hydrochloric, Sulphuric, Phosphoric, Nitric, Citric, Sulphamic, Oxalic or Glycolic.

 Hydrochloric acid is commonly used for builders cleans on concrete, bricks, tiles.
-Acid is capable of damaging grout and concrete, even etching concrete in strong form.
+Acid is capable of damaging grout and concrete, even etching concrete and metals in strong form.

 Sulfuric Acid or Sulphuric acid is used in acidic drain cleaners to unclog blocked pipes.They can be used to unblock toilet pipes.
 In both cases special care is needed to manage the build up of fumes that are capable of generating gases that if not released could cause pipes to explode.